7 Case Studies Of Successful Jewelry & Accessories Online eCommerce Stores

 Blue Nile's success stems from several strategic pillars:

-• Independent certification for diamonds—GIA for most natural diamonds, IGI or other labs for lab-grown stones
+- Independent certification for diamonds, using GIA for most natural diamonds and IGI or other labs for lab-grown stones

-The brand processes diamonds through their proprietary "Astor" collection, offering ideal-cut stones that maximize brilliance.
+The brand also offers its premium "Astor" diamond collection, featuring ideal-cut stones positioned around brilliance and cut quality.
 This premium positioning allows them to command higher prices while maintaining customer trust.

 Customer Experience Innovation